 While there are other ways to keep your credentials up to date, certain certificates and ratings are essential to occupying higher-level positions:

 The easiest pilot license to get is a Sport Pilot Certificate because the training hours and requirement level are low.
 Yet, an SPL alone limits employability.
-Starting with additional ratings and certifications gets your foot in the door earlier and allows for greater earning potential.
+Starting with Private Pilot License and adding further ratings and certifications gets your foot in the door earlier and allows for greater earning potential.

 David Cox is the Director of Acron Aviation Academy and a certified Airline Transport Pilot with over 22,000 flight hours.
 A 30-year executive in aviation operations, David has successfully built and grown training programs in the private and commercial sectors, bringing his expertise and student-first focus to any endeavor.